 - Attend sophomore programming, and get ready for junior year.

-- Apply for and complete an academic internship (hyperlink that to the internships page).
+- Apply for and complete an academic internship.

 - Pursue leadership roles on campus if you have not already, and continue to take part in extracurricular work (organizations, volunteer work, on and off campus jobs).